InsightDataScience/flask-sample-app/README.md

 * `export FLASK_APP=routes.py`
 * `flask run --host=0.0.0.0`

-Now you'll have a little more involved webapp.
+Reload your web browser with the same link you used before.
+You should see a page with a couple of links and buttons on it.
 This should demonstrate on how to use CSS and JS files that's associated with a webapp.